snakehaihai/Extroperceptive_sensor_calibration/README.md

 the code was partially adopted from

-Eduardo Fern$#225;ndez-Moral, Javier Gonz$#225;lez-Jim$#233;nez, and Vicente Ar$#233;valo.
-2015.
+Eduardo Fernández-Moral, Javier González-Jiménez, Vicente Arévalo.
 Extrinsic calibration of 2D laser rangefinders from perpendicular plane observations.
 Int.
 J. Rob.
 Res.
 34, 11 (September 2015), 1401-1417.
 DOI: https://doi.org/10.1177/0278364915580683

 Their original code is broken and was not being repair for long time.

-In this package, the code is refined and can be compiled and tested in Ubuntu 16.04.

-Multiple types of the sensor is allowed to calibrate at the same time.

-So far it uploaded with 3 sensor case.
-To use more, feel free to add more planner constraint cases in the optimization function